How Responding to Online Reviews Helps Your Brand

 • ALL reviews 3 stars and below

 Which sites are the most important?
-As customers interact with your brand across more touch points than ever, the answer is as many as possible.
-But it's a good strategy to start with Google (because of its share of search, as well as the auto-filtering for "best"), Facebook, Yelp, TripAdvisor, and your own website.
-Make sure to take into account your business vertical, and where your customers are most active, to see the maximum benefit.
+Again, in the age of generative AI, the answer is "as many as possible."
+But make sure to take into account your vertical, and where your customers are most active, to see the maximum benefit.

 Regardless of platform, an effective review response is prompt, thoughtful, and assistive.
 Provide information that a customer might be seeking, and in the case of a negative review, apologize earnestly and offer the customer a chance to return.